avrilcoghlan/LittleBookofRTimeSeries/src/timeseries.rst

 a particular English king to have some effect on the ages at death of the next king or two, but not much effect on the ages at death of kings that reign much longer after that.

+.. sidebar:: Shortcut: the auto.arima() function

+   The auto.arima() function in the "forecast" package can be used to find the appropriate ARIMA model.
+In this case, type "library(forecast)" and then "auto.arima(kings)".
+The output will tell you that an appropriate ARIMA model is an ARIMA(0,1,1) model.

 Since an ARMA(0,1) model (with p=0, q=1) is taken to be the best candidate model for the time series of first differences of the ages at death of English kings, then the original time series of the ages of death can be modelled using an ARIMA(0,1,1) model (with p=0, d=1, q=1, where d is the order of differencing required).

-.. sidebar:: Shortcut: the auto.arima() function

-   The auto.arima() function in the "forecast" package can be used as a shortcut to find the appropriate ARIMA model.
-   In this case, you just type "library(forecast)" and then "auto.arima(kings)".
-The output will tell you that an appropriate ARIMA model is an ARIMA(0,1,1) model, in agreement with what we found before.

 Example of the Volcanic Dust Veil in the Northern Hemisphere
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""